PrineetKaur/Designing-Modern-Content-Systems/03_Content Audit + Fix System/README.md

 After:

-> We couldn’t complete the export because the selected report exceeds the current file size limit.
+> We couldn't complete the export because the selected report exceeds the current file size limit.
 Reduce the export range and try again.

+For the full breakdown of these and other audits — including scenario, findings, and why each fix works — see `examples.md`.

 ---

-# System Goals
+## System Goals

 The system is designed to: